Rashford refuses to back down as Government says no to school meal U-turn

 The Manchester United forward is continuing his campaign to allow vulnerable children who have been getting free meals during the coronavirus lockdown to carry on receiving them over the summer holidays.

-Rashford, who has raised £20million to boost food distribution with the charity FareShare, has admitted to using food banks and receiving free meals as a child.
+Rashford, who has raised £20million to boost food distribution with the charity FareShare, has said he used food banks and received free meals as a child.

 He wants to help the families that need it the most, knowing how it felt to go hungry, and believes the Government revising its decision could be a small step towards fighting child poverty.